 My current research focuses on the role of affect and emotion in direct action protest.
 In the last four years, I have researched and written about the Occupy Wall Street movement, the Idle No More movement, and the direct action disability organization, ADAPT.
 My research examines how emotions of grief, love, anger, and elation spur and sustain contemporary political direct action.
 In my research, I focus more comprehensively on the role of emotion in direct action in order to: 1) better understand the formation of political groups and parties 2) better identify forms of political rationality and judgment exercised by contemporary social movements 3) address how emotions and affect are mobilized to pursue justice, particularly for more marginalized and oppressed groups.

 Both my research and teaching draw on an interdisciplinary approach that combines political theory with the insights of historical research, critical theory, and legal studies.
 In the classroom, I find this approach highly productive in providing students with the resources to engage, complicate, and refine their understanding of both traditional and contemporary political theory.
 In my courses, we look at how conceptions of sex, sexuality, gender, race, and ethnicity have shaped long-inherited ideas about political participation, power and authority, freedom, rights, and liberty.

 Throughout my career, I have been actively involved in scholarship in women studies, gender studies, and identity politics.
 I have a history of leadership and service to both the university and the Bellingham community, with a particular emphasis on projects that tackle issues of equality, justice, and violence prevention and care.
-I have worked with: 826 Seattle (writing and tutoring center); the Domestic Violence and Sexual Assault Services (DVSAS) agency of Whatcom County as an DV/SA advocate; the South Whatcom Fire Authority as a volunteer FF/EMT.
+In the past, I have worked with: 826 Seattle (writing and tutoring center); the Domestic Violence and Sexual Assault Services (DVSAS) agency of Whatcom County as an DV/SA advocate; the South Whatcom Fire Authority as a volunteer FF/EMT.